How We Started

 New Canaan CARES provides community programs, such as, Elder Buddies (our intergenerational community program that develops bonds between senior citizens and youth and fosters social and leaderships skills among all its participants).

 We partner with many, many local health, wellness and human service(s) individuals and organizations within the community to educate.
-Some of our partners are : The Chamber of Commerce, Grace Farms, Health and Human Services, League of Women Voters, New Canaan Community Foundation, New Canaan Coalition for Youth & Families, New Canaan Parent Support Group, New Canaan Public Schools, New Canaan YMCA, RAM Council, Silver Hill Hospital, The New Canaan Public Library, Town of New Canaan, and Youth Services.
+Some of our partners are : The Chamber of Commerce, Grace Farms, Health and Human Services, League of Women Voters, New Canaan Community Foundation, New Canaan Coalition for Youth & Families, New Canaan Parent Support Group, New Canaan Public Schools, New Canaan YMCA, RAM Council, Silver Hill Hospital, The New Canaan Public Library, Town of New Canaan, and Youth Services..

 Our programs include after-school workshops and health promotion training to small and large groups of youth and adults.
 Additionally, we provide professional development to educators, and sponsor nationally recognized experts, with the aim of sharing practical tools and techniques with the community.

 New Canaan CARES provides approximately 100 programs each year to more than 2,200 youth and 2,400 adults, including multi-session leadership training to more than 200 youth, grades 2-12 each year.

 Our Future Plans